 Today's Lundin course has a bit of everything: burns, blind drives, out-of-bounds, a nimiety of bunkers (many of which are deep and punishing), the ever-present wind and truly excellent greens.
 There are also many memorable holes on this relatively short, 6,394-yard par 71 layout, most notably the 2nd,3rd and 4th, which play close to the beach.
 There are spectacular views across Largo Bay from the elevated 14th tee.
 James Braid called this hole "Perfection" and we thoroughly agree – it's a cracking par three.

 Make no mistake, Lundin is a challenging course, which belies its relatively meagre yardage.
 British Open Final Qualifying is held here when the Open is at St Andrews and the East of Scotland Amateur Championship is also hosted annually at Lundin.
 There are many fine courses in Fife and this is no exception.
 There's a delightful spirit around Lundin and the green fees are excellent value too.
 We thoroughly recommend a visit, which we guarantee you won't forget or regret.
-Finally, the Lundin Clubhouse is rather good too, in fact it was recently awarded "Clubhouse of the Year" by Golf Monthly magazine.
+Finally, the Lundin Clubhouse is rather good too, in fact, in 2007, it was awarded "Clubhouse of the Year".
 Click here for the full story.

 Lundin was the first links played on a golf trip during The Open week and was a pleasure to play the Old Tom Morris/James Braid design.
 The 6,371 yard par 71 links was in excellent condition and has 13 par fours with a nice mix of challenging long and short holes.
 Five of the holes were over 420 yards while the other 8 were less than 367 yards.
 The views along the Firth of Forth are excellent and Lundin was a good selection as the opening course on our trip.